 Orange Currant Cookies

-This recipe calls for a small amount of orange juice concentrate; you can simply us the leftover concentrate to make orange juice, mixing with a little less water.
+Description: This recipe calls for a small amount of orange juice concentrate, you can simply use the leftover concentrate to make orange juice, mixing with a little less water.

 Process in a food processor: